george24601/george24601.github.io/_posts/2019-10-24-flash-sale.md

   2. add to the a blocking Q
   3. log + warning
 * To test: redirect prod traffic to a small subset of service, and see if the rate limiter is in effect, i.e., the shape of the TPS graph should be more reasonable

+### Idempotency
+* Have a token on the request, use redis to check
+ * Use DEL to check if it is dup or not.
+Successful DEL means it is first time
+ * TTL 5 mins.
+Token can be generated on the service side before the data is submitted
+* Distributed lock
+* API needs to accept source + seq at the same time, and they should form a unique inde